michaeluno/admin-page-framework/readme.md

 The latest development version can be downloaded [here](https://github.com/michaeluno/admin-page-framework/archive/master.zip).

 It includes the demo plugin which uses the framework and is ready to be installed as a WordPress plugin.
 Just upload the unpacked folder to the `...\wp-content\plugins` folder then activate it.
-The sample pages which include the documentation will be created.
+The sample pages will be created.

 ## Bugs ##
 If you find an issue, let us know [here](https://github.com/michaeluno/admin-page-framework/issues)!